royweiss1/GPT_Keylogger/README.md

 * Our models were trained on GPT-4 responses - Note that using it on a different LLM might cause worse results (due to different tokenizer and diffrent pattern of responses)
 * Our model was trained using the UltraChat dataset.
 Using it on different datasets that includes different topics might lead to lower results.

-### Plug and Play ###
-We offer a plug and play Jupyter Notebook - Demonstration.ipynb.
-There you can simply enter the packet sizes from the pcap file.
-Then the model will generate to you the responses sorted by the model's confidence score.

-### Generation ###
-In order to generate the responses on a full scale you can use generate.py.
-There a user can generate full paragraphs using the models we have fine-tuned (which are hosted on Huggingface).

-### Evaluate ###
-We have also included a jupyter notebook with all of the relevant metrics in order to fully evaluate the generated paragraphs/sentneces.
-The notebook includes both text analysis metrics such as Rouge and Edit Distance and Topic analysis using Sentence Transformer's embeddings cosine simularity.